Te Kete Ipurangi Navigation:

 Diwali, also known as Deepavali, or the Festival of Lights, is a five-day-long Hindu celebration.
 Diwali is a great opportunity to engage with the local Indian Hindu community, especially those members who are families at school.

-The 2020 Tokyo Olympic Games and the 2020 Tokyo Paralympic Games (25 August to 6 September 2021) provide unique and vast learning opportunities for your students.
-Here is a collection of teaching ideas to help you share the Olympic spirit with your school and community.
+Olympic Games contains a collection of teaching ideas from previous Olympic Games to help you share the Olympic spirit with your school and community.